Did TikTok teens, K-Pop fans punk Trump’s comeback rally?

-OAKLAND, Calif.
-(AP) - Did teens, TikTok users and fans of Korean pop music troll the president of the United States?
+Did teens, TikTok users and fans of Korean pop music troll the president of the United States?

-In a statement, the Trump campaign blamed the lower than expected attendance on "fake news media" for "warning people away from the rally" over COVID-19 and protests against racial injustice around the country.
-(Source: CNN)

 For more than a week before Donald Trump’s first campaign rally in three months on Saturday in Tulsa, Oklahoma, these tech-savvy groups opposing the president mobilized to reserve tickets for an event they had no intention of attending.
 While it’s unlikely they were responsible for the low turnout, their antics may have inflated the campaign’s expectations for attendance numbers that led to Saturday’s disappointing show.